ECEn 324 Review Topics: Chapter 9

 kernel's "area" or "segment" data structures play in this?
 What

-information is maintained in the "area" structs?)
+information is maintained in each "area" structs?)

 in implementing fork and execve calls?
 How can it be employed by